Brandon Clarke: Memphis Grizzlies (2019–2026)

 On October 16, 2021, the Grizzlies exercised their team option on Clarke for the 2022–23 season.
 On January 28, 2022, Clarke scored a season-high 22 points, alongside three rebounds, in a 119–109 win over the Utah Jazz.
 The Grizzlies qualified for the playoffs for the second straight season, where they faced the Minnesota Timberwolves during their first round series.
-On April 26, Clarke recorded playoff career-highs of 21 points and 15 rebounds in a 111–109 Game 5 win.
-On April 29, he recorded 17 points, eleven rebounds, five assists and three blocks as the Grizzlies eliminated the Timberwolves from the playoffs with a 114–106 Game 6 win.
+On April 26, Clarke recorded playoff career highs of 21 points and 15 rebounds in a 111–109 game 5 win.
+On April 29, he recorded 17 points, eleven rebounds, five assists and three blocks as the Grizzlies eliminated the Timberwolves from the playoffs with a 114–106 game 6 win.
 The Grizzlies were eventually eliminated during the second round, with the Golden State Warriors beating them in six games.

 On October 16, 2022, Clarke signed a four-year, $52 million contract extension with the Grizzlies.
 On March 3, 2023, during a 113–97 loss to the Denver Nuggets, he suffered a left leg injury and exited the game after playing only two minutes.
 The next day, the Grizzlies announced that Clarke had suffered a torn left Achilles, ending his 2022–23 season.

-Clarke made 64 appearances (18 starts) for the Grizzlies during the 2024–25 NBA season, averaging 8.3 points, 5.1 rebounds, and 1.0 assists.
+Clarke made 64 appearances (18 starts) for the Grizzlies during the 2024–25 NBA season, averaging 8.3 points, 5.1 rebounds and 1.0 assists.
 On March 22, 2025, Clarke was ruled out for the remainder of the season after suffering a high-grade PCL sprain in his right knee.

-National team

-Clarke has stated he hopes to play for the Canadian national team in the future.
+On September 26, 2025, it was announced that Clarke would require an arthroscopic procedure to address knee synovitis, which was suffered during offseason training.
+He played in only two games for Memphis during the 2025–26 NBA season, recording averages of 4.0 points, 3.0 rebounds, and 0.5 assists.
+On March 24, 2026, Clarke was ruled out for the remainder of the season due to a right calf strain.

+Personal life and death

+In 2025, Clarke started a charity, the Brandon Clarke Foundation, whose efforts included supporting ARISE2Read, a nonprofit focused on literacy and mentorship, and hosting events for youth in Memphis.

+On April 1, 2026, Clarke was arrested in Cross County, Arkansas, for possession of a controlled substance (235.6 g of kratom, a schedule 1 controlled substance in Arkansas), fleeing and exceeding the speed limit (over 100 mph), and trafficking a controlled substance.
+While he was released on a $25,000 bond, Clarke was scheduled to appear at an arraignment hearing on May 15 at the St. Francis County District Court in Forrest City, Arkansas.

+Clarke died on May 11, 2026, in Los Angeles, California, at the age of 29.
+His cause of death was confirmed almost three months later to be an accidental overdose of cocaine, heroin, and the combined effects of multiple other presciption medications, otherwise known as speedball.